 Overnight Yeasted Waffles

-Makes about 16 Belgian-style waffle squares or 32 standard waffle squares; recipe can be halved
+Makes about 8 Belgian-style waffle squares or 16 standard waffle squares; recipe can be doubled (see Recipe Notes)

-Note: Use a very large mixing bowl to make this recipe as the batter can double or even triple as it rises.
+Note: Use a very large mixing bowl to make this recipe as the batter will double in size as it rises.

 1 tablespoon active dry yeast